Is This How Beyoncé Got Pregnant With Twins?

 Advertisement

-Some twitter users are certain the twins as a probable sign of IVF, though until Beyoncé or her team issues a statement, everything is speculation.
+Some Twitter users are certain the twins are a probable sign of IVF, though until Beyoncé or her team issues a statement, everything is speculation.

 All these celebrity twin pregnancies are not happening spontaneously.
 It's #IVF.
 Anyway, congrats to #Beyonce. #twins pic.twitter.com/iZphAW1bTa— David and Josh (@RockandLedge) February 1, 2017